Plus, these lawn replacement ideas can reduce allergies and maintenance.

 It might not be exactly low-maintenance, but a yard featuring edible plants is tasty—and saves money on grocery bills.
 This well-tended front yard includes pole beans, cabbage, tomatoes, raspberries, and plenty of herbs.

-Hardy groundcovers can withstand foot traffic, and make ideal lawn replacements.
+Hardy groundcovers can withstand foot traffic, and make an ideal lawn replacement.
 Some varieties of herbs, such as the creeping thyme shown here, add swaths of colorful blooms and release bouquets of fragrance when walked upon.

 A good replacement for thirsty lawns, native drought-tolerant turf grasses require less water and mowing, saving time and money.
 A big environmental plus: There’s no need for fertilizers or pesticides.
 Ask at your local nursery which native grasses will make good lawn alternatives in your region.
 The variety shown here — UC verde buffalo grass — is specially adapted for California’s dry summer climate and uses about one-fourth the water of regular lawn grasses.